NicoJG/MastersThesis_Journal/Numerical procedure 1st order.md

 $$
 Since the numerical procedure needs to generate this matrix often, it is exported as Python code using the SymPy function `lambdify`.
 Apart from avoiding copying errors, this function also makes the computation more efficient since it can automatically identify common subexpressions (`cse` keyword).

-Keeping in mind the zeroth order numerical procedures, it is apparent that the first 3 rows of $C$ are singular for $T=w$, which is the case at the sonic radius $r=1$.
+Keeping in mind the zeroth order numerical procedures, it is apparent that the first 3 rows of $C$ are singular for $T_0=w_0$, which is the case at the sonic radius $r=1$.
 To handle this singularity, let us define
 $$
 D = (T-w) \cdot C
 $$ and let $D_1$ be the first 3 rows of $D$.
 The only way that the derivatives at the sonic radius can be finite then is if $$